tryingsomestuff/pilot/README.md

 # pilot
 Generic pilot

-just inherit from AbstractDataBase, AbstractCommandBase, AbstractMediatorBase and like with libPilot.
+just inherit from AbstractDataBase, AbstractCommandBase, AbstractMediatorBase and link with libPilot.